memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 ### Data Model

-In this article, we will present a graph model of a large-sized dataset of football transfers that include the most famous leagues.
-When we say large-sized dataset, what we think by that is the dataset that has all transfers from season 1992/1993 to season 2019/2020 in nine leagues that are supported.
-Those leagues are Eredivisie, English Championship, English Premier League, French Ligue 1, German Bundesliga, Italian Serie A, Portuguese Liga Nos, Russian Premier Liga and Spanish Primera Division.
+In this article, we will present a graph model of football transfers from season 1992/1993 to season 2019/2020 in following five leagues:
+* English Premier League
+* French Ligue 1
+* German Bundesliga
+* Italian Serie A
+* Spanish Primera Division

 The model consists of the following nodes:
 * `Team` - a football team with a property `name` (e.g. `"FC Barcelona"`).